kssmp/GPT_implementation_and_analysis/README.md

 # Implementation and Optimization of the GPT-2 Model
+Name : Saket Koppineedi
+Enrollment no. : BT20ECE114
+Email Id : saketkoppineedi@gmail.com

 ---